Past Lectures at TMM

 The annual Lecture Series began at The Military Museums in the year 2000, and has been an important and popular event at the museum ever since.

 The Fall / Winter Lecture Series provides an opportunity to hear speakers from a variety of backgrounds discuss topics of historical, political, social and military significance.
-The following is a list of lectures that have taken place at the museum since 2009.
+The following is a list of lectures that have taken place at the museum between 2009 - 2018.

 Past Lectures at TMM